Nissan GT-R coupe - Engines, drive & performance

 You don’t have to be a racing driver to have a good time behind the wheel of the GT-R. The driver aids are incredibly sophisticated and always on standby, looking after you without ever being too intrusive.
 The car works with you, sending power from the car's 3.8-litre twin-turbo V6 to whichever wheels have the most grip.
-It can also can brake wheels individually and adjust the suspension in whatever way is necessary to make sure the car gets around a corner – at seemingly whatever speed you ask it to.
-It’s worth keeping both hands firmly on the steering wheel, though, as mid-corner bumps can throw it off course.
+It can also brake wheels individually and adjust the suspension in whatever way is necessary to make sure the car gets around a corner – at seemingly whatever speed you ask it to.

 At 1,753kg, the GT-R is heavy for a sports car and no amount of technology can mitigate something as fundamental as its weight.
 When you take a corner flat out on track or ask the car to change direction quickly, you feel the car fighting against its own mass to react as it should.
 While the steering is light and fast, and the four-wheel drive system generates immense amounts of grip, purists are unlikely to be impressed by this aspect of the GT-R's character.

-Driving the GT-R is a very different experience to what you get in more conventional supercars.
-Although always working to your advantage, the clever technology that keeps the car on an even keel is always working away in the background.
+Driving the GT-R is a very different experience to most conventional supercars.
+Although always working to your advantage, the clever technology keeping the car on an even keel is working away in the background.
 At low speeds, you may hear otherwise unexplainable clunks that aren’t concealed by the road noise that makes them vanish at higher velocities.